aabelaby/AI-IMAGE-GENERATION/README.md

-# Resume Mocker AI using Gemini API
+# Resume Mocker AI

-This web application is a fun and interactive tool that uses Google's Gemini API to humorously "roast" user-submitted resumes.
+This web application is a fun and interactive tool that uses a powerful AI API to humorously "roast" user-submitted resumes.
 Users can upload their resume as a **PDF or image file**, select a "roast intensity" level from 1 to 10, and receive a witty, sarcastic, and brutally honest critique from our AI persona.

 The goal is to provide entertainment and a lighthearted perspective on resume writing, transforming a typically stressful document into a source of comedy.

 ## ✨ Features

--   **AI-Powered Roasts**: Leverages the Gemini multimodal model to generate creative and humorous critiques of resumes.
+-   **AI-Powered Roasts**: Leverages a powerful multimodal AI model to generate creative and humorous critiques of resumes.
 -   **File Upload Support**: Accepts resumes in **PDF (.pdf)** and common image formats **(.png, .jpg, .jpeg)**.
 -   **Drag & Drop Interface**: A user-friendly drop zone for easy file uploads.
 -   **Adjustable Intensity**: A slider lets the user choose a roast level from 1 (gentle teasing) to 10 (savage mockery).